- Home

 Business Personal Property

-Traditional paper forms will still be accepted and can be printed along with instructions from our website at: https://www.delhitownshipmi.gov/153/Assessing-Forms.
+Business personal property forms can be printed along with instructions from our website at: https://www.delhitownshipmi.gov/153/Assessing-Forms.

-If you have moved, closed, or no longer owned this business as of December 31, 2022, please notify us immediately by email at Assessing@delhitownshipmi.gov.
-Questions regarding your personal property can be directed to Reason Consulting, our third-party auditor, at 810-225-7605.
+If you have moved, closed, or no longer owned this business as of December 31, 2023, please notify us immediately by email at Assessing@delhitownshipmi.gov.

 For FAQs, please visit our website at https://www.delhitownshipmi.gov/151/Assessing